-The Network Rail allocation methodology allocates the RAB return to asset categories return on basis of estimated depreciated replacement cost.
+The Network Rail allocation methodology allocates the RAB return to asset categories return on the basis of estimated depreciated replacement cost.

-This methodology could apply in CP6 to Network Rail's forecast financing costs, as ORR will not calculate the RAB return as part of Network Rail's CP6 revenue requirement calculations.
+This methodology could apply in CP6 to Network Rail's forecast financing costs, as ORR has not calculated the RAB return as part of Network Rail's CP6 revenue requirement calculations.